abhishek1nair/learn-web/README.md

 # learn-web
-Documenting my learnings in a tutorial which build a website in steps
+Documenting my learnings in a tutorial which builds a website in steps